Fry Family photos

 * Betty Fry, Jack's wife and the last of the aunts, who died in 2002.

 * Jim Pence playing peekaboo with the baby held by Edward Czernek (which has scarred the webmaster to this day).
 From L: Annie Pence, Jim Pence, baby Andy, Edward Czernek, Mont Fry, Tillie Fry, Evelyn Fry Czernek.
-Date: 1951.
+Taken in mid-1951 at Mont & Leona Fry's home in Greenwich, OH.